hantsy/nestjs-rest-sample/docs/config.md

 # Externalizing the configuration

-Till now, all configurations in our application is working for the local development environment.
-In the development phase of a real world application,  we have to consider a easy approach to alter the configuration in the production environment without any code changes while the application is deployed  through a predefined continuous delivery pipeline.
+Till now, all configurations in our application is working for the local development environment, but they are written in hard codes.

+In the development and deployment stages of a real world application,  we have to consider a  flexible way to alter the configurations in the production environment without any code changes while the application is deployed continuously through a predefined delivery pipeline.

-Nestjs provides excellent configuration support, thus you can read the config value from environment variables,  a *.env* file, etc. More info about the configuration, check  the [Configuration ](https://docs.nestjs.com/techniques/configuration) chapter from the Nestjs official docs.
+Nestjs provides excellent configuration support, thus your application can read the configuration values from environment variables,  a *.env* file, etc. More info about the configuration, check  the [Configuration ](https://docs.nestjs.com/techniques/configuration) chapter from the Nestjs official docs.

-In this post, we will move out our hard-code configuration in the previous posts into a central place and organize them with the NestJS configuration feature.
+In this post, we will move our hard-coded configuration we've used in the previous posts to a central place and organize them with the NestJS configuration facilities.

 First of all, install `@nestjs/config` package.